fokx/tauri-plugin-android-fs/README.md

 No special permission or configuration is required.

 # Setup
-All you need to do is register this plugin with your Tauri project:
+Register this plugin with your Tauri project:

 `src-tauri/src/lib.rs`